 The $280 million wind farm development will comprise 31 turbines with a 112 megawatt capacity.
-Initial construction works began in August 2018 and the wind farm is expected to be operational late 2019.
+Initial construction works began in August 2018 and the wind farm is generated its first electricity in early 2020.

 The idea for the wind farm was conceived by local Granville Farm owner Royce Smith and his business partner Alex Simpson.